saptak/envddext/docs/envoy_gateway_implementation_plan.md

 ## Success Criteria
 - High completion rate for "Basic HTTP Routing" and "TLS Termination" tutorials
 - Positive user feedback on ease of use and time to value
-- Increased engagement with advanced features (traffic splitting, rate limiting)
+- Increased engagement with advanced features (traffic splitting, rate limiting, security policies)
 - Extension stability with low error rates during common operations
 - Successful demonstration of all PRD use cases through the UI.